terjedahl/george/docs/java11.md

 ## Java Platform Module System

-JPMS a.k.a.
+JMS a.k.a.
 Jigsaw was introduced with Java 9.
 [Article on Wikipedia](https://en.wikipedia.org/wiki/Java_Platform_Module_System)

 However, we currently built and run George in "legacy" mode.
-There is currently no good reason to strive for "jpms" mode.
+There is currently no good reason to strive for "jms" mode.

 ## Build